aiyeola/WCF-FUTMinna/README.md

-# Biodata app
+# Biodata app for WCF-FUTMinna

-This app is inspired from looking for a solution to collecting biodata of students without use of googleDocs
+This app is inspired from looking for an alternative solution to collecting biodata of students without use of services like googleDocs

 ## Purpose

-Create an application that will help student administrators collect the database of students without use of services such as googleDocs
+To help the student administrators of the Winners' Campus Fellowship FUTMinna collect the database of students in a more savvy way without use of ready-made form services.

+As a practice for building enterprise grade project.

 ## Motivation